ecto/campedersen.com/src/posts/enum-vs-string/index.md

   color: 'red' as Color,
 ```

+## What smells?

+<video src={soup} autoPlay loop width={256}
+style={{float: 'right', marginLeft: 8}} />

-This is a code smell to me.
-It's unnecessary code that will rot over time and
+This is a code smell to me, but as far as I know you can't lint for it.
+It's
+unnecessary code that will rot over time and unclear if it can be deleted.
+The
-unclear if it can be deleted.
-The only important thing important here is the
+only important thing important here is the data, and the compiler should be able
-data, and the compiler should be able to figure out what type it is.
+to figure out what type it is.

 With an enum this hinting is unnecessary because the value includes the type
 information: